raphael-group/hotnet2/README.md

 current working directory that contains 5 subdirectories each prefixed with `delta_`.
 Each of these subdirectories contains results files for a different value of the delta parameter used by the classic HotNet algorithm.
 The contents of the directories are identical to those described above for simple runs of HotNet2 algorithm using `simpleRun.py`.
+Similarily, the `simpleRunClassic.py` script accepts the same optional parameters as the `simpleRun.py` script.

 Advanced use